Omega 3 Fats Refresher:

 First, let’s look at the recommended daily allowance (RDA) of omega 3s.

 Note that all numbers in that chart above for anyone over 1 year old is in ALA (the plant sources), so you don’t even need as much DHA (which we absorb better).

-For an adult, you need 1.1 grams to 1.6 grams per day.
+For an adult, you need 1.1 grams to 1.6 grams of omega 3 fats per day.
 For reference, you get 1.07 grams of ALA in 0.5 teaspoons of flaxseed.
 So it is possible to get enough omega 3s from your diet, even as a vegan.
 See my post on the best vegan omega 3 and 6 sources to see which foods you should pay special attention to.

 But it’s more complicated than just getting the RDA, because the amount of omega 6s you consume affect how much of your omega 3s are absorbed.